Abstracted-Labs/INV4-Git/README.md

 The binary will be installed at `~/.cargo/bin/` as `git-remote-gitarch`

 ## Testing
-Testing requires a running a local node and an IP Set on it.
+Testing requires a running a local node and creating an IP Set on it.

 ### Running the local node:
 ```sh